Separable Pseudo-reductive Bands with Applications to Rational Points: Abstract

 \section{Abstract}

-We extend the Galois-theoretic Borovoi-Springer interpretation of algebraic bands to a class of \'etale-locally represented bands on the fppf site of an arbitrary field $k$, which we call separable bands.
+We extend the Galois-theoretic Springer-Borovoi interpretation of algebraic bands to a class of \'etale-locally represented bands on the fppf site of an arbitrary field $k$, which we call separable bands.
 Next, a band represented \'etale-locally over $k$ by a pseudo-reductive group is shown to be globally representable when $[k : k^p] = p$, with counterexamples in general.

 When $k$ is a global or local field, we deduce a generalization of Borovoi's abelianization theory to separable bands represented by smooth connected algebraic groups.
-As an application, we prove that the Brauer-Manin obstruction is the only one to the Hasse principle on $X$, when $X$ is a homogeneous space of a pseudo-reductive group with smooth connected geometric stabilizer.
+As an application, we prove that the Brauer-Manin obstruction is the only one to weak approximation on $X$, when $X$~is a homogeneous space of a pseudo-reductive group with smooth connected geometric stabilizer.